 Weather and environmental conditions

 Bad weather, including cold, rain, wind, hail, snow, heat, and flooding, is not grounds for a refund.
 This is the case even when a weather warning has been issued.
-It is your responsibility to check the park’s webpage for alerts related to extreme weather.
+You must check the park’s webpage for alerts related to extreme weather.

 Wildfire smoke is only grounds for a refund when the BC Air Quality Health Index rating is seven or more.
 See poor air quality, above, to learn more.